-This is one of our absolute favorite cold-weather, family friendly recipes - and unlike traditional Mac and cheese, this version is a guilt-free toddler meal thanks to sneaking in some veggies!
+Make this butternut squash mac and cheese for your toddler with our absolute favorite cold-weather, family-friendly recipe - and unlike traditional Mac and cheese, this version is a guilt-free toddler meal thanks to sneaking in some veggies!

 - 1/2 Butternut Squash, peeled, seeded and chopped peeled, seeded and chopped

 - 2 cups Pasta (elbows or penne are always a good choice!)

 - 3 tbsp Butter

 - 1 and 1/2 Mature cheddar cheese, grated

 - 1/2 cup Panko Breadcrumbs

 - Pre heat oven to 400 degrees, place the butternut squash on a baking sheet and bake for approximately 20 minutes.

 - Meanwhile cook the pasta according to the packaging, drain and set aside.